Forensic science majors process mock crime scenes designed by technical theatre students.

 Meet Ed Strimlan, M.D., CSI expert and coordinator of the forensic science program.

 You will receive a well-rounded education through Point Park's core curriculum and classes in your major.
-Some of the courses in the forensic science program include:
+Some of the courses in the forensic science degree program include:

 - Development of the Death Investigation System